Aitana (singer): 2019-2020: Spoiler and 11 Razones

 Aitana began teasing her debut studio album in March 2019 which was intended to be a new EP that would be the second of a trilogy.
-That same month, the singer announced that she would be embarking on an intimate promotional concert tour the month after produced by Los40.
+That same month, the singer announced that she would be embarking on an intimate promotional concert tour the month after produced by Los 40.
 At the tour's first stop, in Barcelona, the singer revealed that she had changed her mind a little bit.
 Now, she wasn't scheduled to release another 6-track EP but a full album.
 She announced the album's name, Spoiler and hinted the release date of the album; she said that it would be released by the beginning of summer.
 In April she collaborated with Morat on "Presiento" and in May with former One Direction member Zayn in the revamped version of "A Whole New World" for the live action film of Disney's Aladdin.
 On 17 May 2019, she released "Nada Sale Mal", the lead single of her upcoming debut studio album.
 It peaked at four on the Spanish charts and was certified Gold.
 The album was released digitally and physically on 7 June 2019.
 It debuted at the top of the charts, was certified Gold in its first week and scored a Latin Grammy nomination for Best Pop Vocal Album at the 2020 gala.
 Later that month, her collaboration with Lola Indigo "Me Quedo" was released as the album's second single.
 Thanks to this work, Aitana was nominated for Best New Artist at the 20th Annual Latin Grammy Awards, where she also performed "Mi Persona Favorita" alongside Greeicy, Nella and Alejandro Sanz.

 A reissued version of Spoiler was released on 20 December 2019, featuring five acoustic versions of her own songs and a tour documentary that features images of her concerts in Madrid, Barcelona and Granada.
 It hasn't been released in digital platforms but only in physical stores.
 Aitana ended 2019 being the third most streamed female artist on Spotify in Spain, behind Rosalía and Karol G.

 The singer embarked on her first concert tour, the Play Tour in support of the album from June to December 2019, comprising 27 shows.
 A tour extension, alternatively titled "+ Play Tour", was planned for 2020 but was canceled due to the COVID-19 pandemic.
 The show was taped for the video album Play Tour: En Directo and for the Movistar+ television special Play Tour: Tras las Luces, both released in 2020.